Cabbage Paratha: Wholesome Patta Gobhi Paratha

 How To Make Cabbage Paratha:

-1. Do the dough
+1. Shred the cabbage

 In a large bowl, tip in the atta (whole wheat flour).
 Add to it salt, roasted cumin powder, red chili powder, carom seeds and besan (gram flour).